mp40/Movie-Search-Component/README.md

 * Initially I used `iFrame` for playing trailers, however due to incompatibility with unmuted auto-play and auto-stop I added the `react-youtube` package and used that instead.
 * Long titles and descriptions are truncated.
 * CSS rules for both mobile and desktop.
+* Added placeholders for thumbnails that are loading or missing.